openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 ## Course Code
 The course code will be visible to the participants in the course's URL.
-Apart from that it only serves for internal purposes and should not be changed anymore later on as some features relies on it, for instance the automatic filtering of the course videos for the video item dropdown.
+Apart from that it only serves for internal purposes and should not (cannot) be changed anymore later on as some features rely on it, for instance the automatic filtering of the course videos for the video item dropdown.

 ## Abstract and Description